Bushra1216/Retail-Sales-Data-Analysis/README.md

 4. **Geographic Insights:**
   - Rajshahi stand out as the top performing region of $554K sales, whereas Barisal and Sylhet lagged with significantly lower sales contributions.
-  - But in 2013 Comilla was the most selling divison in bangladesh.
+  - But in 2013 Comilla was the most selling division in bangladesh.

 5. **Segment Analysis:**